Managing Hardware Acceleration: Enable or Disable It in Your Browser

-Hardware acceleration can offload certain tasks to optimize processing times or drain your battery quickly.
-Learn below how to enable or disable your computer's hardware acceleration.
+Hardware acceleration can improve processing efficiency by offloading tasks to specialized hardware, but it may also drain your battery faster.
+Learn how to enable or disable it on your computer below.

-(Note: hardware acceleration cannot be manually enabled or disabled on Safari.)
+(Note: graphics acceleration cannot be manually enabled or disabled on Safari.)

 How Can I Turn Hardware Acceleration On or Off on Google Chrome?

-By default, hardware acceleration is enabled on Google Chrome.
-So you will need to manually disable hardware acceleration on your browser.
+By default, graphics acceleration, formerly hardware acceleration, is enabled on Google Chrome.
+So you will need to manually disable graphics acceleration on your browser.

 1. Open your browser and select Menu (the three vertical dots on the far-right side of the search bar).